 It’s estimated that up to one-third of lower back pain isn’t coming from the spine but rather from the sacroiliac, or SI, joint.
 The SI joint connects the base of the spine to the pelvis.
 One of its main jobs is to absorb impact from movement and disperse it.
 However, the SI joint can be impaired by arthritis as you age, by injury and even by pregnancy and cause pain in the lower back.

 When SI joint dysfunction is the cause of chronic lower back pain, a type of minimally invasive spine surgery called SI joint fusion is appropriate.
-SI joint fusion “tightens” the joint using specialize implants, which then return the missing stability and reduce the pain.
+SI joint fusion “tightens” the joint using specialized implants, which then return the missing stability and reduce the pain.

 Benefits: